 The cover is removable for washing.
 It comes off in several pieces and is hand wash and line dry only.
 Machine washable would be better, but at least it is removable.

-The Advocate earned a 9 of 10 for comfort and quality.
+The Advocate is clearly a comfortable and quality choice compared to the competition in this review.
 This seat has ample padding and soft fabric on the sides that converge with the shell well without bunching or poor stitching.
-The seat bottom fabric is stiffer, but still friendly and feels easy to wipe clean.
+The seat bottom fabric is stiffer but still friendly and feels easy to wipe clean.

 Everything on this seat is relatively self-contained, and the smooth shell means it is easy to keep clean without a lot of the nooks and crannies found on the less expensive products.
 The overall look and feel are sleek, modern, and durable.

-The Advocate ClickTight ARB weighs 29.4 lbs rear facing with the anti-rebound bar in place, and 28.3 lbs front facing without the bar.
-This seat is the third heaviest earning a score of 4 of 10 for weight and size.
-The weight of a convertible seat is less crucial than the carrier weight of an infant car seat since you won't be carrying it, but it is something to consider if you travel frequently or will be moving the seat from car to car.
+The Advocate ClickTight ARB weighs 29.4 lbs rear-facing with the anti-rebound bar in place and 28.3 lbs front-facing without the bar.
+This excessive heft helped it earn a low score for weight and size.
+The weight of a convertible seat is something to consider if you travel frequently or move the seat from car to car.
 The Advocate is also wide with a max width of 20 inches, making it a poor choice for those who need to fit multiple seats or people in a row.